Molarity Calculator

 Molarity expresses the concentration of a solution.
 Molarity is the number of moles of a substance (solute) dissolved per liter of solution (not per liter of solvent).

 Molarity means exactly the same as molar concentration (M).
+Chemists use many different units for describing concentration, but molarity is the most common way.

 concentration = number of moles ÷ volume

-Molarity formula
+Molarity Formula

 The molarity formula calculates the molar concentration of a solution: